tendersearls/tldr/README.md

 task default: ["tldr", "standard:fix"]
 ```

-One reason you'd want to invoke TLDR with Rake is because you have multiple test suites that you want to be able to conveniently run separately ([this talk](https://blog.testdouble.com/talks/2014-05-25-breaking-up-with-your-test-suite/) discussed a few reasons why this can be useful).
+One situation where you'd want to invoke TLDR with Rake is when you have multiple test suites that you want to be able to easily run separately ([this talk](https://blog.testdouble.com/talks/2014-05-25-breaking-up-with-your-test-suite/) discussed a few reasons why this can be useful).

-To create a custom TLDR Rake task, you can instantiate `TLDR::Task` like this, which allows you to configure [TLDR::Config](/lib/tldr/value/config.rb) in code:
+To create a custom TLDR Rake task, you can instantiate `TLDR::Task` like this, which allows you to define its [TLDR::Config](/lib/tldr/value/config.rb) configuration in code:

 ```ruby
 require "tldr/rake"